nsidc/AGU-2019-NSIDC-Data-Tutorial/README.md

 3) Learn about the coverage, resolution, and structure of sea ice data from new NASA ICESat-2 mission.

 3) Interact with ICESat-2 and MODIS data using basic Python science libraries to visualize, filter, and plot concurrent data.

+## Usage with Binder

+[binder button]

+The Binder button above allows you to explore and run the notebook in a shared cloud computing environment without the need to install dependencies on your local machine.
+Note that this option will not directly download data to your computer; instead the data will be downloaded to the cloud environment.

+## Usage with Conda

+Install miniconda3 (Python 3.7) for your platform from https://docs.conda.io/en/latest/miniconda.html

+Download the [AGU-2019-NSIDC-Data-Tutorial](https://github.com/nsidc/AGU-2019-NSIDC-Data-Tutorial) repository from Github by clicking the green 'Clone or Download' button located at the top right of the repository page.

+Unzip the file, and open a command line or terminal window in the AGU-2019-NSIDC-Data-Tutorial folder's location.

+From a command line or terminal window, install the required environment with the following command:

+conda env create -f binder/environment.yml

+you should now see that the dependencies were installed and our environment is ready to be used.

+Activate the environment with source activate icepick or conda activate icepick

+Launch the notebook locally with the following command:

+jupyter lab

+This should open a browser window displaying your current working directory contents.
+Navigate to the notebooks folder and click on the NSIDC DAAC Customize and Access Data Tutorial.ipynb file.
+You can now interact with the notebook to explore and access data.